Has this ever happened to you? You stock up on a lot of fruit and somehow the bananas ripen faster than you can eat them.

 coconut oil to grease the baking mold

-Mix the dry ingredients in a bowl (spelt flour, baking powder, pumpkin pie spices, Himalaya salt) then add the wet ingredients (bananas, coconut cream, maple syrup)
+Mix the dry ingredients in a bowl (spelt flour, baking powder, pumpkin pie spice, Himalaya salt) then add the wet ingredients (bananas, coconut cream, maple syrup)

 Prepare the vegan egg replacer with the ground chia seeds and water; whisk and let the mix sit for at least 15 minutes.